If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Who's got the bomb?More bombs than Don Bluth in the 90s.
 Alarm clocks have been known to explode.It's Explode o'clock.

-The alarm clock is a bomb in this build.
+This bomb enemy was changed to an alarm clock.
 Same function, though, and the clock makes more sense thematically.

 Elmer Fudd is after dolphins now.
 Nets work better in cartoons than reality.